 At a distance of 2 km from Panchgani and 20 km from Mahabaleshwar Bus Stand, Table Land is the highest point in Panchgani and is situated at an elevation of 4550 feet above sea level.
 This is one of the best tourist places to visit in Panchgani.

 Table Land is a vast expanse of flat laterite rock surrounded by hills hence the name Table Land.
-This volcanic plateau is Asia's second longest mountain plateau after Tibetan plateau.
+This volcanic plateau is Asia's second longest mountain plateau after the Tibetan plateau, and among the must-visit places as part of Panchgani tour packages.
 This place offers an aerial view of the entire Panchgani and nearby valleys.

 Nature & Scenic